davdar/maam/writeup/pldi15.markdown

 ## Nondeterminism Monad Transformer

-We have developed a new monad transformer for nondeterminism which can compose with state in both directions.
+We have developed a new monad transformer for nondeterminism which composes with state in both directions.
 Previous attempts to define a monad transformer for nondeterminism have resulted in monad operations which do not respect monad laws.

 Our nondeterminism monad transformer shares the "expected" type, embedding `𝒫` inside `m`: